Schools and MATs

 It should cite StudyVector legal, security and privacy pages instead of making unsupported certification claims.

-School and provider records will require controlled access and review before anything is shared externally.
+School, provider and awarding-body review records will require controlled access before anything is shared externally.

 Compliance readiness